Franchise Times: History

 Franchise Times was created by Crain Communications in 1994 under the title Franchise Buyer.
 The name was changed in 1996 to Franchise Times.

 In September 1998, John Hamburger, owner of Franchise Times Corp purchased the rights to the Franchise Times trademark, subscription and advertiser lists, copyright, web domain name, and back issues.
 He saw restaurant chains were moving into the franchise arena and wanted to expand his restaurant coverage to that growing trend.

-Hamburger also purchased Continental Franchise Review (CFR) in 1998.
-A newsletter that covered franchise developments, Hamburger combined it with Franchise Times..
+Hamburger also purchased Continental Franchise Review (CFR), a newsletter that covered franchise developments, in 1998, combining it with Franchise Times.
 He hired the former publisher of CFR, Janet Sparks, to write editorials under the CFR trademark.
 She then moved to writing a monthly column until 2011.
 Mary Jo Larson, who was the publisher/editor of the Restaurant Finance Monitor became the new editor of the magazine.
 She also served as the first editor and is now publisher and vice president.

 The new Franchise Times printed its first issue in 1999.
 That same year, the magazine published its first ranking of the Franchise Times Top 200 franchise companies based on worldwide sales and locations.
 The list also included the next 100 "up and comers."
 Franchise Times' list was different from others in that rankings were based solely on sales and unit counts.
 It has since expanded its list to the top 500 companies, under the trademark of the Top 200+.

-In 2000, Franchise Times started its Legal Eagles feature, a list of top franchise attorneys in the United States and Canada, based on peer and client referrals and input from an editorial committee.